cudoventures/cudos-docs/docs/node/overview/understanding-nodes.md

 id: understanding-nodes
 ---

-This section describes the multiple node types on the CUDOS network and the Ports used by them.
+This section describes the multiple node types on a Cosmos network and the Ports used by them.

 |-|**NODE TYPE**|**DESCRIPTION**|
 |-|:-----:|:-----:|